How to Videotape a “Talking Head”

-“Talking Head” is the slang name in video for a person speaking on camera.
-The shot is usually framed as a medium close-up (MCU) and sometimes the person is speaking directly to the camera, other times, they are glancing slightly off camera in what’s called a 3/4 profile.
+A talking head” shot is usually framed as a medium close-up (MCU) and sometimes the person is speaking directly to the camera, other times, they are glancing slightly off camera in what’s called a 3/4 profile.
+They might be talking to another person, other times they are speaking only to the video viewer.

 A Talking Head Video is probably the single most common shot in all of video production, so once you know how to do it, you’re halfway home.